Honor Flight sends WW II vets to Washington, D.C., for a day

 “When we were going through the straits, you could have heard a pin drop on the ship,” says John Knoepfle.
 “The poor guys, they were stuck down there,” he says.
 “It was very solemn.”

 “I have war stories to tell, and I do have shrapnel in both legs, but my war was nothing like somebody coming out of North Africa and up through the boot of Italy,” he said.
+Even so, he looked forward to swapping stories with veterans on the honor flight to see the memorial and the connections he would make there.

 For Bob Murphy, memories of the war mainly involve a ball and glove.
 The resident of Divernon smiles and laughs heartily as he sits next to his son, Mike Murphy, owner of Charlie Parker’s Diner in Springfield.
 The father and son both made their way to the memorial for the first time together, with his son as guardian.